WSU-kduncan/cs3900-workoutplan/Agile-MVP-BusinessNeedsAnalysis.md

 ## Target Audience

-> The target audience are runners.
+> The target audience are runners who want a structured way to store their runs.
 Example: a Cross Country Coach may request his/her athletes to track the workouts they have completed.

 ***